SodertornHB/canvas-account-registration/README.md

 cd group-to-section

 ## Create the Database
 This project requires a database to store data.
-Use the SQL script provided to create the necessary database and tables.
+Use the SQL script provided to create the necessary tables.
 1. Open your database management tool (such as SQL Server Management Studio).
 1. Create a new database
 1. Locate the SQL create script at ./CanvasAccountRegistration.Web/Migration/Migrations.sql.